 It leads up to Transgender Day of Remembrance (TDOR) on November 20.
 On this day, victims of transphobic violence are commemorated.

-TDOR occurs annually on November 20, when awareness is raised of the transgender community through education and advocacy activities.
-This is a day to honour those who have either been killed or have taken their own lives as a result of transphobia.
+TDOR raise awareness of the transgender community through education and advocacy activities.
+It’s a day to honour those who have been killed or have taken their own lives as a result of transphobia.

-The purpose of Transgender Awareness Week is to educate the wider community about transgender and gender non-conforming people and the issues associated with their transition or identity.
+Transgender Awareness Week aims to educate the wider community about transgender and gender non-conforming people.
+Alongside the issues associated with their transition and/or identity.